 of climate science, impacts on extreme events and data requirements

-The finance committee has considered resilience, portfolio assumptions, accounting items, emission scenarios, timeframes, hazards, geographic regions and uncertainties.
-The committee has published a guide for Australian banks, general insurers and asset owners, titled ‘Scenario analysis of climate-related physical risk for buildings and infrastructure: Financial disclosure guidelines’.
+The finance committee has published a guide for Australian banks, general insurers and asset owners, titled ‘Scenario analysis of climate-related physical risk for buildings and infrastructure: Financial disclosure guidelines’.

-The science committee has published a report that describes the basis for producing climate projections and scenarios.
-The report includes details on likely changes to annual-average temperature, rainfall and sea level, and to other hazards such as bushfires and tropical cyclones.
-The report ‘Scenario analysis of climate-related physical risk for buildings and infrastructure: Climate science guidance’ is available here.
+The science committee has published the report ‘Scenario analysis of climate-related physical risk for buildings and infrastructure: Climate science guidance’ is available here.

-The applications committee was formed to provide feedback on the practicality of the scientific and financial disclosure guidelines, and especially the completeness of the technical specifications for scenarios.
-The feedback is forming the basis for additional guidance and next steps in the program.
+The application committee was formed to provide feedback on the practicality of the scientific and financial disclosure guidelines, and especially the completeness of the technical specifications for scenarios.

 These voluntary standards are: